fabiogomez11c/my_dostoyevsky/README.md

 make dev-build-image tag=<imagetag>
 make dev-run tag=<imagetag>
 ```
 Set up the `imageatag` of your preference, for example: `fyodor:v1`.
-The app will be available at http://localhost:8000
+The app will be available at http://localhost:8000.
+This container is ready for deployment, for example to [Cloud Run](https://cloud.google.com/run?hl=es-419).

+## Frontend